- The Kenneth Roberts Reader (1945; Williams wrote the introduction)

 - The Sea Bride (1919)

-His first book, All the Brothers Were Valiant, appeared in 1919 and more than thirty were published during his lifetime.
-Some, such as Leave Her to Heavenand All the Brothers Were Valiant, were also made into films.
-In all he wrote more than 432 short stories as well.
+His first book, All the Brothers Were Valiant, was published in 1919.
+Some of his books, such as Leave Her to Heaven and All the Brothers Were Valiant, were also made into films.
+He also wrote more than 432 short stories.
 His subjects included hunting and fishing stories, historical fiction (many about the Revolutionary War and the Civil War), mysteries, and sea stories.
 Many of his stories were set in Maine.
-He wrote the edited A Diary from Dixie by Mary Boykin Chesnut.
+He wrote the edited A Diary from Dixie by Mary Boykin Chestnut.

 - 1889–Born in Macon, Mississippi